rgbkrk/ipython-notebook-cookbook/README.md

 Sets up an IPython Notebook server using Chef.

-Configuration/templating features will be coded towards IPython 1.0.0, which has not been released yet.
+This cookbook targets IPython 1.0.0 and will not deploy 0.x releases.

 # Requirements
  * [Berkshelf][]: `gem install berks`